angeloashmore/react-map-to-components/README.md

    each item.
 The component used is determined by the type and component key-value mapping in `map`.

+Something like the following would be rendered by `MapToComponents`:

 ```jsx
 const App = [
   <Hero key={1} />,